lottie/lottie-spec/docs/index.md

 ## Where to start

-Since Lottie uses JSON, basic JSON knowledge is required to understand the specidification.
+Since Lottie uses JSON, basic JSON knowledge is required to understand the specification.

 To understand Lottie data, it's useful to start learning about [basic values](./specs/values.md) and [animated properties](./specs/properties.md).